Is PRP Therapy Safe? A Look at the Risks and Benefits of the Procedure

 • No guarantee of symptom relief

 It is important that PRP injections are performed by a qualified medical professional in a sterile environment to minimise complications.
-Your doctor will assess whether you’re an appropriate candidate for PRP therapy and discuss any health conditions that could increase your risk.
+Your doctor will assess whether you are an appropriate candidate for PRP therapy.
+They will also discuss any health conditions that could increase your risk.

 Benefits of PRP Therapy